luizbgomide/EclipsePhase2e-ptbr/src.clean_html/19/01-glossary.md

 # Glossary

-Here's a list of terms we use throughout Eclipse Phase.
+Here’s a list of terms we use throughout Eclipse Phase.

 <!-- CLEANED div class="stat-list" -->